quicwg/wg-materials/interim-19-01/minutes.md

 Ian: The main reason is about making easier to fast zero copy implementations.
 Most compelling argument against - they aren’t going to use the crappy thing we have now enough.

-Mnot: Yeah I see that, but is a nice optimation.
+Mnot: Yeah I see that, but is a nice optimization.
 We should do this in another Frame type.

 Ian: this should be a different frame type.